Skip to content

 });

 The merge() method will overwrite the existing properties.
-It will only add the new properties to the schema.

 pick()